Space shuttle Columbia was the first shuttle to reach space when it was launched from NASA's Kennedy Space Center on Apr. 12, 1981.

 NASA made changes to the external tank as well as put in new safety procedures for shuttle missions.
 Among them, on every spaceflight, the crew was required to spend several hours scanning the shuttle's bottom for broken tiles.

-The agency still remembers Columbia, as well as past crews lost in the pursuit of spaceflight, on an annual Day of Remembrance every January.
+NASA still remembers Space shuttle Columbia, as well as past crews lost in the pursuit of spaceflight, on an annual Day of Remembrance every January.
 Several memorials have been dedicated to the crew as well.
-For example, seven asteroids were named after the seven crew members of STS-107, and seven Inukshuks — stone cairns that resemble people — were placed at sites at the NASA Haughton-Mars Project on Devon Island, in Canada's arctic.
+For example, seven asteroids that orbit the sun between Mars and Jupiter were named after the seven crew members of STS-107.

 Visitors to the Kennedy Space Center can view debris from the Columbia mission (as well as Challenger) at an exhibit called "Forever Remembered," which opened in 2015.
 The debris is on display at the visitor's center and shows window frames from Columbia, as well as personal artifacts from the astronauts.
 The families of the astronauts collaborated on creating the exhibit.